BattMoTeam/BattMo/Documentation/architecture.rst

    :align: center

+The current collector model is optional.
+In particular, for the 1D model it is common to not include it.

 The standard input parameters of the **coating model** are given in the associated :ref:`schema <json:Coating>`.
 The coating model has three sub-models: